MadChase/ChromaPlus-Importer/README.md

 How to use:

+NOTE: I HIGHLY suggest making a backup of you nap before running any script.

 -Put the skript in the folder with you difficulty.dat and your Environment.dat file

--Name the file with env changes "env.dat" and the diff file you want to add it to "ExpertPlusStandard.dat" or change the names of the file in: merge_dat_files("ExpertPlusStandard.dat", "env.dat")
+-Name the file with env changes "env.dat" and the diff file you want to add it to "ExpertPlusStandard.dat" or change the 2 names in the file that say "ExpertPlusStandard.dat" to your file name.

 -Then open up the folder in VSCode and hit the Run button in the top left corner while the skript is open